 As you get started using the FullContact API, here are some important tips that'll help you get the best results:

 Sample sizes of less than a few hundred can skew results, so the free calls may not suffice to give you a broad sense of how well your data matches with us.

-We can run simple free tests or more complex paid pilots to give you a better idea of what results you'd see on a larger scale.
-Just email us at firstname.lastname@example.org and we'll set it up.
+We can run simple free tests or more complex paid pilots to give you a better idea of what results you'd see on a larger scale please contact our Sales team at firstname.lastname@example.org.

 2. Remember: you're charged for matches, not calls

 We only charge for successful matches - with the free API plan, you get up to 250 free matches per month.